Centerspace (CSR) Bundle

 Founding team members

-While specific individual founders aren't always highlighted in corporate narratives, the entity was formed through the combined efforts of initial investors focused on real estate opportunities in the region.
+The forerunner, Investors Real Estate Trust, was formed by Thomas Wentz Sr., who was inspired by the newly drafted REIT legislation.
+While specific individual founders are not always highlighted in corporate narratives, the entity was formed through the combined efforts of initial investors.

 Initial capital/funding

 As a Real Estate Investment Trust (REIT), its structure involved pooling capital from investors from the outset.
-Specific initial funding figures from 1970 are not commonly detailed, but the public offering marked a major capitalization event later on.
+Specific initial funding figures from 1970 are not commonly detailed, but the public offering in 1997 marked a major capitalization event.

 Centerspace's Evolution Milestones